World Wildlife Fund Canada: $25.0M Revenue, $23.6M Expenses

 - 2024

-World Wildlife Fund Canada grades a B on the nonprofit efficiency rubric.
-76/100 on the composite — above the national median, with strong performance on some factors balanced by middling performance on others.
+World Wildlife Fund Canada grades a B on the NonprofitTruth efficiency rubric.
+75/100 on the composite — above the national median, with strong performance on some factors balanced by middling performance on others.

 World Wildlife Fund Canada reported $25.0M in 2024 revenue — a mid-sized nonprofit by U.S. standards.
 Organizations in this bracket typically operate with a small permanent staff, project-based program structures, and modest reserves.
-World Wildlife Fund Canada directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the reserves factor, World Wildlife Fund Canada scores well — assets relative to annual spending sit in the range nonprofit-finance experts consider healthy (roughly three months to two years of operating expenses).

 Five-year revenue trajectory is strongly positive: World Wildlife Fund Canada has grown materially in real terms, which usually signals successful fundraising and program expansion.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is modest relative to organizational size: World Wildlife Fund Canada reports $383,804 in total compensation for current officers and key employees (Form 990 Part IX, line 5) against $25.0M in revenue.
+The ratio is well within the bands third-party charity raters consider reasonable at this scale.
 World Wildlife Fund Canada works in Environment & Animals — environmental, conservation, animal-welfare, and natural-resources programs.
 The sector spans large international conservation groups and small local land trusts; the financial profile varies accordingly.

 How World Wildlife Fund Canada Compares

-World Wildlife Fund Canada directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 76/100 is 3 points above the Environment & Animals category average.
-The organization holds 8.6 months of operating reserves, indicating strong financial stability.
+World Wildlife Fund Canada earns a NonprofitTruth efficiency grade of B (75/100).
+That is 12 points above the Environment & Animals category average.
+Compensation for current officers and key employees represents 1.54% of total revenue.
+The organization holds 8.6 months of operating reserves, indicating strong financial cushion.

 Revenue History